 My Job

-Due to the idiosyncrasies of my particular job at Yale, I don’t teach the standard 3/3 course load.
+Due to the idiosyncrasies of my particular job at Yale, I don’t teach a standard course load.
 Instead, a normal semester looks like this:

-• A weekly one-on-one sight reading meeting with each graduate student preparing for a PhD qualification exam the coming summer (so typically all the second-year students and maybe a first-year student or two)
+• Weekly language sessions with each graduate student preparing for a PhD qualification exam the coming summer (so typically all the second-year students and maybe a first-year student or two)

-• If anyone needs a crash course in Greek or Latin to catch up, I will give them one
+• If anyone needs a crash course in Greek or Latin, I will give them one

-• A weekly teacher meeting in which the current graduate student language instructors and I work through challenges we are facing in class that week
+• A weekly teacher meeting in which the graduate student language instructors and I work through challenges we face in class that week

-• Regular teacher observations, vetting of assignments over 10% of the final grade, and other administrative tasks related to directing a language program
+• Class observations, vetting of assignments over 10% of the final grade, and other administrative tasks related to directing a language program

-• Each Spring, I offer a teacher workshop for graduate students expecting to teach Greek or Latin the following academic year and to undergraduates interested in high school teaching
+• Each May, I offer a teacher workshop for graduate students expecting to teach Greek or Latin the following academic year and to undergraduates interested in high school teaching

 My Teaching Background